jish0101/react-todo-app-v2/README.md

 ### Useful resources

-1. For deplying this project this article is useful [link](https://dev.to/shashannkbawa/deploying-vite-app-to-github-pages-3ane)
+1. For deploying this project this article is useful [link](https://dev.to/shashannkbawa/deploying-vite-app-to-github-pages-3ane)

 2. For making dragable list I used Framer-motion and reorder hook here's the guide to it [link](https://www.framer.com/motion/reorder/#usage)